tzanis-anevlavis/cis2m/README.md

 Tzanis Anevlavis and Paulo Tabuada,
-"Computing controlled invariant sets in two moves", Submitted to IEEE 58th International Conference on Decision and Control 2019 (CDC '19).
+"Computing controlled invariant sets in two moves",
+In 2019 IEEE Conference on Decision and Control (CDC).

 For any comments contact Tzanis Anevlavis @ janis10@ucla.edu.